 May to October: Raincoats or windbreakers, jackets, sweaters, sunhats, cotton or woolen shirts, comfortable shoes suitable for rain.

 2.5 million Square kilometers is the area which includes U-Tsang, Kham and Amdo provinces.
 While "Tibet Autonomous Region", consisting of U-Tsang and a small portion of Kham is measured at 1.2 million square kilometers.
 Average of 4,000 meters or 13,000 feet above sea level.

-Yarlung Tsangpo (Brahmaputra in India), Machu (Yellow River in China), Drichu (Yangtse in China), Senge Khabab (Indus in India), Phungchu (Arun in Nepal), Gyalmo Ngulchu (Salween in Burma) and Zachu (Mekong in Thailand, Vietnam, Cambodia, Laos)
+Yarlung Tsangpo (the Brahmaputra in India), Machu (Yellow River in China), Drichu (Yangtse in China), Senge Khabab (Indus in India), Phungchu (Arun in Nepal), Gyalmo Ngulchu (the Salween in Burma) and Zachu (the Mekong in Thailand, Vietnam, Cambodia, Laos)

 Government offices are normally closed on weekends from Saturday afternoon to Sunday.

-Tibetan official currency is RMB but is in short supply, due to its political instability therefore Chinese currency YUAN is more widely accepted in whole of Tibet.
+Tibetan official currency is RMB but is in short supply, due to its political instability, therefore, Chinese currency YUAN is more widely accepted in the whole of Tibet.
 Yuan is found in the currency denominations of 1, 2, 5, 10, 20, 50 and 100 Yuan.

 Food and drinks:

 While traveling with Trekking Mart, your safety and security is our prime concern and it’s our responsibility too.
-So, regarding the safety concern your guides have full authority to cancel or divert any part of the itinerary.
-We try our every best effort in the perfect completion of your trip but who knows, what the nature do?
+So, regarding the safety concern, your guides have full authority to cancel or divert any part of the itinerary.
+We try our very best effort in the perfect completion of your trip but who knows, what nature does?
 Thus, in case of any unexpected happening, please be flexible to change the plan.